Structure of an iOS App Binary (.ipa)

-These files describe the UI of the application and how it interacts with it’s logic.
+These files describe the application’s UI and how it interacts with its logic.

 - Signature information

-iOS verifies all native code elements have not been modified since they were “signed” by the developer/distributer.
-This includes: the executable, frameworks, libraries, PlugIns (app extensions) and WatchKit.
+iOS verifies that all native code elements have not been modified since they were “signed” by the developer/distributor.
+This includes the executable, frameworks, libraries, PlugIns (app extensions), and WatchKit.